unoplatform/uno.extensions/doc/Learn/Tutorials/Http/HowTo-Refit.md

         GET https://api.chucknorris.io/jokes/search?query=fight
         ```

-    * The **response body** pane will populate with a JSON object that looks similar to this:
+    * The **response body** pane will populate with a formatted JSON object that looks similar to this:

         ```json
         {